 Reduce, Reuse, Recycle & Compost

 Naturally, the easiest way to have less waste is to not create it in the first place.
-Of course this isn't always possible.
-We have to print documents, buy packaged foods and carry groceries home from the store.
-By following the simple tips below, you'll be surprised at how much less waste we can generate as a community.
+Of course this isn't always possible but by following the simple tips below, you'll be surprised at how much less waste we can generate as a community!
+Some tips are:

 - Buy in bulk to reduce packaging